 Make my joy complete by being like-minded, having the same love, being one in spirit and purpose.
 (Philippians 2:2)

-Expect problems and disappointments in church
+Expect church problems and disappointments

 Are you bitter, cynical, angry or depressed because of disappointments or wounds experienced in church?
 If so, don’t let those hurts destroy your faith or drive you away from fellowshipping with other believers.
 Instead, ask God to help you deal with the wounds wisely, and then press ahead in your walk with the Lord.